sfigg/commercialization-public/docset/customize/mdm/cm-proxyentries-configuration-service-provider.md

-The following diagram shows the CM\_ProxyEntries configuration service provider management object in tree format as used by Open Mobile Alliance Client Provisioning (OMA CP).
-The OMA DM protocol is not supported with this configuration service provider.
+The following diagram shows the CM\_ProxyEntries configuration service provider management object in tree format as used by Open Mobile Alliance Client Provisioning (OMA CP) and OMA Device Management(OMA DM).
+Support for OMA DM was added in Windows 10, version 1607.

 ![cm\-proxyentries csp (cp)](images/provisioning-csp-cm-proxyentries-cp.png)